Jayesh08cp300/spring-boot-pulsar-stream/README.md

-It is Spring boot microservice example along with Apache Kafka.
+It is Spring boot microservice example along with Apache pulsar.

 it is CreditCard Apply, Verify, and Generate application.